 What if the audiologist says my baby does not show signs of a hearing loss?

 Even if your baby passes the audiologist’s test, hearing loss can still develop later.
 You will probably be advised to have your baby’s hearing checked again if there are risk factors.
 The audiologist will tell you if your baby needs a follow-up appointment.

 What happens if the audiologist says my baby has a hearing loss?

 If the test shows your baby has a hearing loss, the audiologist will talk with you about the help available to your family and whānau.
 Together, you can plan what you would like to do next.
 It is best to start planning as soon as possible to help your baby develop language learning and social skills.
 The Well Child Tamariki Ora My Health Book also has suggestions about how to interact with your baby.
 These activities will help your baby develop good listening and communication.
 We recommend that all families follow these suggestions while waiting for the appointment, and regardless of their child’s eventual hearing test result.

 Your audiologist will see you and your baby for more appointments so that together you can learn more about your baby’s hearing.
 Your audiologist may refer you to a Ministry of Education Adviser.
 Advisers have training and experience in supporting young children with hearing loss and their families and whānau.

-The Ministries of Health and Education together oversee and monitor the Universal Newborn Hearing Screening and Early Intervention Programme.
+Te Whatu Ora and the Ministry of Education together oversee and monitor the Universal Newborn Hearing Screening and Early Intervention Programme.

 What information is collected and how is it used?

-As part of this screening, information required by the programme is collected by your local hospital and the Ministry of Health about you and your baby.
+As part of this screening, information required by the programme is collected by your local hospital and Te Whatu Ora about you and your baby.